Forward Pharma A/S (FWP)'s Financial Results Comparing With Auris Medical Holding Ltd. (NASDAQ:EARS) | New Business Observer

 |0.00

-We can see in table 1 the earnings per share (EPS), gross revenue and valuation of Forward Pharma A/S and Auris Medical Holding Ltd.
+Table 1 shows the gross revenue, earnings per share and valuation for Forward Pharma A/S and Auris Medical Holding Ltd.

 Profitability